-- Our Shared Google Drive (432 Spring 2023 Dr Love and Students) will contain Zoom links for each of these sessions (by Thursday 2023-01-19) in a document called TA office hours schedule and Zoom links. - No appointment is necessary.
-Please just drop in. - Be sure to log into Google via CWRU to access the shared Drive. - TA office hours are cancelled during Spring Break.
+- Our Shared Google Drive (432 Spring 2024 Dr Love and Students) will contain Zoom links for each of these sessions. - No appointment is necessary.
+Please just drop in. - Be sure to log into Google via CWRU to access the shared Drive.

-Professor Love will also hold "office hours" before and after each class to the extent possible.
+Professor Love will also hold "office hours" after each class to the extent possible.